 The rifle action also undergoes movement and stress.
 When a shot is fired, the pressure of the cartridge produces recoil within the stock, the action is forced backwards and then returns forwards.
 If the action does not return the same point after each shot (this term called "battery") then the rifle will be in-accurate.
 If any areas of the stock are pinching or exerting excess pressure against the barreled action, accuracy will be poor.

 To set up the best platform for accuracy potential, gunsmiths, custom rifle builders, target shooters and hobbyists "bed" the rifle action and free float the barrel.
-Bedding involves filling the gunstock with a strong as steel resin, the action is then set down into the resin which when dry, creates a mirror image of the action.
+Bedding involves filling the gun stock with a strong as steel resin, the action is then set down into the resin which when dry, creates a mirror image of the action.
 The mirror image of the action is a precise bedding platform which allows the action to recoil and return to battery with each shot.
-This explanation is however oversimplified as several areas of the action need to be relieved to create stress free points and allow for the piston like movement of the action within the stock. (see MatchGrade instructions)
+This explanation is however oversimplified as several areas of the action need to be relieved to create relief points and allow for the piston like movement of the action within the stock. (see MatchGrade instructions).

 Free floating the barrel involves removing all wood or plastic along the barrel channel so that the barrel has no contact points with the barrel to interrupt its natural whip.
 The only point of contact should be the bedding under the barrel "parallel" closest to the chamber.
 This helps ensure that the action is not having to hold all of the weight of the whole system.
 Never ever free float a plastic stock without bedding the rifle.
-An unbeddded free floated plastic stocked rifle may produce groups as wide as 2 feet at 100 yards.
+An unbeddded free floated plastic stocked rifle may produce extremely poor accuracy.

 To check whether your rifle is bedded, remove the barreled action from the stock.
 The bedding is instantly recognizable as a layer of resin that appears as a mirror imprint of the action.
 Be aware however, that not all bedding jobs are a success.
 If the rifle has been bedded prior to your ownership of the rifle, but the rifle is in-accurate, it may well need to be re-bedded with better attention to detail.